-When creating a data collector, you need to provide various inputs such as details of the target host from where you plan to collect data, and other parameters such as the data pattern (matching the data that you want to collect), the date format to use for indexing the date and time string, the file encoding to use, the Index Block that you want to associate your data collector with, and other advanced (but optional) settings.
+When creating a data collector, you need to provide various inputs such as details of the target host from where you plan to collect data, and other parameters such as the data pattern (matching the data that you want to collect), the date format to use for indexing the date and time string, the file encoding to use, and other advanced (but optional) settings.
 Before you create a data collector, you need to understand the kind of data that you want to collect and collate all the inputs required for creating the particular data collector type.

 The following information can help you understand the data collector creation process and associated best practices.

 As a best practice, before you start creating data collectors, you must create a.
 If you plan to configure a large number of for multiple applications, you must plan for your needs from various aspects to help you save time and make your data-collection process as efficient as possible.
 You can start by creating a list of sources of all the data that you want to collect and then fill in key properties about each data source.
 For example, the attached spreadsheet contains a list of sample inputs required while creating data collectors.

 Icons and associated functions on the Data Collectors tab